Stronger speed limit for observables: Tight bound for the capacity of entanglement, the modular Hamiltonian and the charging of a quantum battery: Illustrations and Examples

 We observe that in the case of Heisenberg picture, the QSLO bound, i.e., $T_{QSLO}^{\mathcal{M}}$ turns out to be a bit loose whereas the SQSLO bound, i.e., $T_{SQSLO}^{\mathcal{M}}$, which is with the correction factor turns out to be saturated.

+We further plot QSLO bound for four cases of $p=\{0.1, 0.4\}$ and $\theta=\{0.5, 1.0\}$ cases using expressions for respective $R(t)$ from Eqn(s).\eqref{eqn:R01_H} to \eqref{eqn:R045_H} which is shown in Fig. \ref{fig:QSLO_ps_ths}.
+We observe and can conclude from the figure upon plotting with several example cases, that the $T^{\mathcal{M}}_{QSLO}$ bound is not optimal.

-Finally, we plot for $T_{QSLO}^{\mathcal{M}}$ and $T_{SQSLO}^{\mathcal{M}}$ bounds for varying $\theta = 0.5, 1.0$ and fixed $p = 0.1$ cases.
+Upon plotting for $T_{QSLO}^{\mathcal{M}}$ and $T_{SQSLO}^{\mathcal{M}}$ bounds for varying $\theta = \{0.5, 1.0\}$ and fixed $p = 0.1$ cases in Fig.\ref{fig:SQSLs_ths}.
 We observe that the SQSLO bound turns out to be saturated for any choice in parameters.
 This shows that the SQSLO for the rate of modular Hamiltonian is tight and saturated.